STAT545-UBC-hw-2018-19/hw04-tanvimittal71/README.md

 # hw04-tanvimittal71

-This repository is for my submission of Homework 04 for Stat545A.
+This repository is my submission of Homework 04 for Stat545A.

 In this assignment, I explore different table reshape and join functions.